github/codeql/docs/language/learn-ql/writing-queries/path-queries.rst

     import semmle.python.security.Paths

 You can also import libraries specifically designed to implement data flow analysis in various common frameworks and environments, and many additional libraries are included with CodeQL.
-To see examples of the different libraries used in data flow analysis, see the links to the built-in queries above or browse the `standard CodeQL libraries <https://help.semmle.com/wiki/display/QL/QL+standard+libraries>`__.
+To see examples of the different libraries used in data flow analysis, see the links to the built-in queries above or browse the `standard libraries <https://help.semmle.com/wiki/display/QL/QL+standard+libraries>`__.

 For all languages, you can also optionally define a ``nodes`` query predicate, which specifies the nodes of the path graph that you are interested in.
 If ``nodes`` is defined, only edges with endpoints defined by these nodes are selected.
 If ``nodes`` is not defined, you select all possible endpoints of ``edges``.